Protein-Membrane Research

 Antimicrobial Peptides

-Curvature Sensing and Modulating Proteins
+Curvature Sensing and Membrane Modulating Proteins

 Fusogenic Peptides